mosePark/Agoda/README.md

 - Measured the **distance between these groupings** to assess whether LLMs are simply repeating patterns or truly mimicking human variation.

 ---

+## 💡 Core Idea

+This study is built around two central questions to probe the human-likeness of LLM-generated text:

+1. **Structural Symmetry**: If LLM-generated text truly mirrors human language, then the difference between human and once-paraphrased text should be similar to that between once- and twice-paraphrased text.
+This assumption relies on a paired data structure where each sample has aligned paraphrases.

+2. **Effect of Text Variability**: LLMs allow control over output diversity through temperature settings.
+We explore how varying this parameter affects the structural closeness between human and machine-generated texts.

+To address these questions, the authors introduce a statistical hypothesis testing framework that compares latent community structures in embedding space.
+The key idea is to assess whether paraphrased texts retain the same grouping patterns as their human-written counterparts when viewed through a shared reference space.

+---

 ## 🧠 Key Insights